cyan-wolf/advent_of_code_2024_solutions/README.md

 # Advent of Code 2024 Solutions

 ## Description
 This project has the source code for the solutions to the various problems in [Advent of Code 2024](https://adventofcode.com/2024).
+Each problem is meant to be solved using a different programming language.
 **Note**: Most of the source code isn't directly runnable, as many languages such as Java or C# require extra project files to run.

 ## Purpose